1841 New Jersey gubernatorial election

-The 1841 New Jersey gubernatorial election was held on 29 October 1841 in order to elect the governor of New Jersey.
-Incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly as he ran unopposed.
+The 1841 New Jersey gubernatorial election was held on October 29, 1841, in order to elect the governor of New Jersey.
+Incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly.

 General election

-On election day, 29 October 1841, incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly as he ran unopposed, thereby retaining Whig control over the office of governor.
+On election day, October 29, 1841, incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly as he ran unopposed, thereby retaining Whig control over the office of governor.
 Pennington was sworn in for his fifth term that same day.